marchy/Appboy.NET/README.md

 The Appboy.NET client library lets you upload data to the Appboy REST API.
 It provides an object model for the API, ensures data integrity/validation and provides error handling specific to the Appboy API.

-*__NOTE__: Currently the library supports only the functionality for User Attributes (including push notification tokens).
-Event and Purchases is not yet implemented.
+*__NOTE__: Currently the library supports only the functionality for core and custom User Attributes (including push notification tokens).
+Social attributes, Events and Purchases are not yet implemented.
 Feel free to submit a pull request with the functioanlity or [reach out to me](https://github.com/marchy) if you require this functionality and I will do my best to help integrate it.*

 Installation